Santa Barraza: Biography

 Barraza faced a sense of displacement when she was at UT.
 She recalls that she would walk around campus for "months and never see another brown face."
 At UT, Barraza studied with Jacinto Quirarte, who was the only Latino or Chicano faculty member at the time.
 Quirarte was considered an important historiographer of Chicano art and her association with him was a big influence on her later work.
 In his class, Barraza was introduced to his important work in Chicano art history, Mexican-American Art, which they had to use in manuscript form.
 Being a part of his class also helped introduce her to many of her friends who became activists.
 Barraza recalls that while she was at UT, she knew she wanted to be an artist and make a difference and she chose to do this by painting the images she felt were missing from the textbooks: Chicana imagery.

 Barraza met her husband at UT where the two of them had several classes together.

-When Barraza graduated with her BFA from UT and after the birth of her daughter, Andrea, she joined a new Chicano art organization in Austin called Los Quemados.
-Differences of opinion caused Barraza to leave and form her own group in 1977, called Mujeres Artistas de Suroeste (MAS).
+When Barraza graduated with her BFA from UT and after the birth of her daughter, Andrea, she affiliated with Chicano artists in San Antonio and Austin called Los Quemados.
+According to organizer César Martínez, Los Quemados, which was intended to be a structureless group, "never really jelled," and the artists "drifted apart" after their inaugural exhibition at the Mexican Cultural Institute in San Antonio on June 20, 1975.
+The only other Quemados exhibition took place at St. Philip's College on September 16, 1975 in San Antonio.

+Differences of opinion caused Barraza to form her own group in 1977, called Mujeres Artistas de Suroeste (MAS).
 Barraza and the others who left Los Quemados didn't feel like Quemados was political enough.
 Barraza and others in MAS opened their own studio space.
 MAS organized a key feminist conference, Plástica Chicana Conferencia, in 1979 which was funded in part by the National Endowment for the Arts.
 The conference had many well-known scholars, critics and artists, including Garza, and included workshops created by the Mexican fine arts community on a variety of topics on the arts.
 MAS curated and promoted art exhibits throughout Texas and in Arizona.
 MAS was active until the mid 1980s.
 Around this time, several members of MAS left Texas for better careers and the corporate status of MAS was allowed to lapse.
-She was also a member of the Chicano art group, Con Safo.
+Due to confusion between the San Antonio-based Con Safo art group and the Quemados (which stems from an essay by Quirarte), Barraza has several times been listed as a member of Con Safo, though she never joined the group.